MudasirSherwani/Vet-Clinic-Database/README.md

 >In the project I have used a relational database to create the initial data structure for a vet clinic.
 I have created a table to store animals' information, insert some data into it, and query it.

+In this project, I have used a relational database to create the data structure for a vet clinic.
+I have started with one table, and step by step, I have created a complete database with data about:

+- animals
+- animals' owners
+- clinic employees
+- visits

 <div>